 We know that parents want to see their students reach their highest potential.
 When students are experiencing academic trouble, encourage them to speak to their advisor, counselor, financial aid counselor, or another faculty or staff member they know.

-Provides academic advisement for undecided students, students having academic difficulties, as well as supplemental instruction and academic tutoring for all students at the university.
+Provides academic advisement for undecided students, students having academic difficulties for all students at the university.
 Advisors assist students in selecting a major, registering for courses, understanding university policies, and connecting to campus resources.

 Counseling and Career Planning